brentthorne/posterdown/README.md

 ### Markdown Customization

-As you add content to your RMarkdown file you will notice the output pdf will fill in columns from left to right as well as top to bottom.
-If you have more content to fit than what is available on the default poster try altering the number of columns as well as the font size to make it work.
+As you add content to your RMarkdown file, you will notice that the output pdf will fill in columns from left to right, and from top to bottom within columns.
+If you have more content for your poster than space is available on the default poster, it will spill onto a second page.
+If this occurs, you can try adding more columns and decreasing the font size (both in the YAML header) to make it work.
+Or, of course, edit the content to make it shorter. :smile:

 ## Using posterdown outside of RStudio